Manual Handling Instructor

 - The Key Points of Safe Lifting using the ground level lift as an example

-There will be a short written test of knowledge as well as a requirement for participants to complete a work-based Manual Handling Risk Assessment Assignment based on specific approved templates that will be provided, as well as a detailed assignment brief.
+There will also be a short written test of knowledge as well as a requirement for participants to complete a work-based Manual Handling Risk Assessment Assignment based on a specific assignment brief and using approved templates that will be provided.

-Prospective candidates are asked to review the requirements set out above and are invited to contact our administrative team at 021-4559180 for further details and course enrolment information.
+Prospective candidates are asked to review the requirements set out above and are invited to contact our administrative team at 021-4559180 for further details and course application information.
+You may also send us a message through our custom contact form here.

 On completion of the programme Learners will: